software-research-llc/spacenet5/README.md

 - scansolution.py: Counts pixel values in solution files (sanity checks)

 ### The dataset (see the xBD paper for details)
-- flow.py: All the code for the dataset (data objects, a few image deformations, etc.)
+- flow.py: All the code for the dataset (data objects, a few image deformations, etc).
 - show.py: Code for displaying input samples and model predictions
 - damage.py: some miscellaneous code related to damaged buildings
 - mkbuildings.py: A little script to dump individual buildings from input samples to their own files